BhavyaT-135/Blog-Website---MERN-App/README.md

 # BlogShot :pencil:

-This is a web application created using the MERN Stack.
+BlogShot is a Full Stack Blogging Application created using the MERN Stack.
+Simply put, users can register to the web application, login into their account, create and edit posts, etc. All posts created by each and evry user are available on display.

 ## Tech Stack Used :technologist:
 - MongoDB - Database